 Each organization has a point of view about the best ways to meet their mission.
 This is true of organizations serving youth too.
 When we act on our point of view it becomes a strategy.
 In our region, there are many strategies being used to change the lives of young people.

 At the McElroy Trust, we have a broad point of view about what young people need to thrive.
 It involves lots of organizations and lots of strategies.
-One way to imagine this is as a river of resources.
-For many young people these resources are provided by families, friends and neighbors.
+One way to imagine this is a river of resources.
+For many young people, these resources are provided by families, friends, and neighbors.
 In other cases, we rely on organized community resources to help young people like schools, nonprofits, religious organizations, and other groups.

 So what do we mean by Inspiration and Transformation?

 The Trust is interested in change among individual young people and changes in our community.